w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to teach the learning outcomes.

-* Explain the intended purpose of form elements according to overall usability best practices.
-For example, edit boxes for text insertion, check boxes for multiple selections, radio buttons for single selections, and buttons for input submissions.
-Emphasize that using a form element with an unintended purpose can cause cognitive overload and compatibility issues with assistive technologies and adaptive strategies.
+* Show examples of different form elements and reflect on their intended purpose.
+For example, edit boxes, check boxes, radio buttons, and buttons.
+Emphasize that using a form element with an unintended purpose can cause cognitive overload as well as compatibility issues with assistive technologies and adaptive strategies.
 * Show examples of standard versus non-standard form elements.
-Explain that standard elements are generally accessible by default, and that there is little need to tweak them for accessibility at a later phase.
-However, use of non-standard elements generally requires further coding to ensure these elements are usable with the keyboard and accessible to assistive technologies.
+Explain that standard elements are generally accessible by default, and that there is little need for extra work to make them accessible at a later phase.
+However, use of non-standard elements generally requires further coding to ensure these elements are usable with the keyboard and compatible with assistive technologies.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-* Short Answer Questions &mdash; Ask students about different form elements and their intended purpose according to overall usability best practices.
-Assess how students relate form elements to their intended purpose according to overall usability best practices.
+* Short Answer Questions &mdash; Give students specific purposes for form elements.
+Ask them to research how to convey these purposes using standard elements when possible, and to elaborate on what are the accessibility implications of using non-standard elements.
+Assess how students understand the accessibility implications of using non-standard elements.
-* Practical &mdash; Ask students to design a form with input requirements including text insertion, multiple selections, single selections, and input submission.
-Ask students to use the appropriate element for each of these input requirements.
+* Practical &mdash; Ask students to select the appropriate form elements based on a given set of input requirements.
+Ask students to use standard elements where possible for each of these input requirements and to annotate keyboard interaction and expected behavior with assistive technologies when using non-standard elements.
+Assess how students annotate keyboard interactions and expected behavior with assistive technologies when using non-standard elements.

 {% include excol.html type="end" %}